ag-informatics/ag-informatics-course/module-1-web-fundamentals/README.md

 | 2 | Incomplete layout — doesn't have to be "right" |
 | 5 | Complete - doesn't have to be "right"! |

-### Quiz — 5 pts
+### Quiz 1 — 5 pts

 Decompose a layout into HTML elements, cheat sheet on-hand.
-Run in Lecture 1.3, answers walked through in Lecture 1.4.
-See [quiz-1-web-anatomy/](quiz-1-web-anatomy/README.md).

 ### Lab 1 — 20 pts